getAlby/js-sdk/README.md

 // or: require('websocket-polyfill');
 ```

-if you get an `crypto is not defined` error you have to import it first:
+if you get an `crypto is not defined` error, either upgrade to node.js 20 or above, or import it manually:

 ```js
 import * as crypto from 'crypto'; // or 'node:crypto'